 Emirates Global Aluminium’s performance and growth is driven by our workforce, including local talent.
 We aim to Emiratise 40 per cent of in-focus roles at EGA held by UAE Nationals - exceeding ours long-standing goal of Emiratising 40 per cent of these positions by the end of 2020.

 On a like-for-like basis, EGA already has one of the highest rates of Emiratisation of any major company.

 We focus on attracting the most capable people and providing them with opportunities to develop themselves throughout their careers.

 EGA’s Executive Committee is an example of this approach in action.
-Seven members of our Executive Committee, including EGA’s managing director and chief executive officer, originally joined the business as fresh graduates.
+Six members of our Executive Committee originally joined the business as fresh graduates.

 Five of these leaders studied science, technology, engineering or mathematics, reflecting our broader focus on these disciplines as a company engaged in heavy industry.

 Typically, around 120 graduate trainees, many from these fields, are enrolled in our 18-month graduate training programmes at any given time.
 These trainees then go on to occupy roles in the organisation.